Resource readiness (remove dead time)

 Common pitfalls

-Handing out while talking; unclear roles; letting pupils wander to collect items.
+Handing out while talking; unclear roles; letting students wander to collect items.

 SEND/PP considerations